cakephp/docs/en/appendices/3-4-migration-guide.rst

 * ``AuthComponent`` no longer stores the flash messages it creates under the 'auth' key.
 They are now rendered with the 'error' template under the 'default' flash message key.
 This simplifies using ``AuthComponent``.
+* ``Mailer\Email`` will now autodetect attachement content types using ``mime_content_type`` if a content-type is not provided.
+Previously attachments would have defaulted to 'application/octet-stream'.

 Collection
 ==========